Eureka Flag: Other notable fragments

 A piece of the Eureka Flag was placed in a safe at St Patrick's Christian Brothers College in Ballarat in the early 20th century.
-On 21 June 1996, it was donated to the art gallery.
+In June 1996, it was donated to the art gallery.
 It was then loaned to the Royal Australian Navy when HMAS Ballarat was commissioned and went on the warship's maiden voyage.

-The five tiny pieces that were given to Len Fox during his investigation were returned to the gallery by Professor Anne-Beggs Sunter in January 1997.
+The five tiny pieces that were given to Len Fox during his investigation were returned to the gallery by Professor Beggs-Sunter in January 1997.

 Evelyn Healy was sent a fragment of the Eureka Flag by her mother, Myrtle Shaw.
 Healy was active with the Communist Party, and the party wanted a replica of the flag for a May Day parade in 1938.
-Healy believed the pieces of the Eureka Flag at the art gallery were genuine, and Shaw spoke to the gallery's custodian William Keith.
+Healy believed the pieces of the Eureka Flag at the art gallery were genuine, and Shaw spoke to the gallery's custodian, William Keith.
 He gave Shaw a snippet along with some rough sketches and a written description.
 Healy then forwarded these materials to party leader Rem McClintock.
 When Healy asked for it back, she was told it was still needed and then that it was lost.

-In July 1997, McClintock's son Alex tried to sell a piece of the Eureka Flag through Christie's auction house in Melbourne, with a reserve price of $10,000.
+In July 1997, McClintock's son Alex tried to sell a piece of the Eureka Flag through Christie's auction house in Melbourne with a reserve price of $10,000.
 It was the same piece Len Fox mentioned in his 1986 Overland article.
 Healy obtained an injunction blocking the sale on the grounds that she was the lawful owner.
 A lengthy court case ensued, and her claim was eventually upheld.
 After the fragment was returned, she gave it to the art gallery in March 1998.

 In 2017, the Victorian Trades Hall Council purchased a fragment of the Eureka Flag through the Melbourne auction house Mossgreen for $32,000.
 The seller was Adrian Millane, who inherited a piece of the flag that was reportedly handed to his great-grandfather Francis Hanlon by Peter Lalor.
 The auction house subsequently went bankrupt with $12 million in debt.
 Millane claimed he was still owed $20,000 and that he intended to use the funds to support an orphanage in Bengal, India.
 In 2013, Millane loaned his fragment to the former Museum of Australian Democracy, where it was displayed for the 159th anniversary of the battle.